Table of Contents

 How Does a Salicylic Acid Face Wash Work?

-Being one of the biggest enemies of acne, salicylic acid in face wash may dry up your zits overnight (5).
-Acne is caused by the excess production of sebum, which is the oily substance produced by sebaceous glands in the skin for preventing it from drying.
-Salicylic acid does not stop sebum production but it aims at making the skin free from acne and other skin ailments in combination with other products used in the face wash.
+Being one of acne’s biggest enemies, salicylic acid in face wash may dry up your zits overnight (5).
+Acne is caused by the excess production of sebum, which is the oily substance produced by sebaceous glands in the skin to prevent it from drying.
+Salicylic acid does not stop sebum production but aims to free the skin from acne and other skin ailments in combination with other products used in face wash.
 The structure of the acid makes it an oil-soluble ingredient that penetrates through the lipid layers between the skin cells more readily.
-When you use a face wash containing salicylic acid, it not only exfoliates the outermost layer of the skin but also goes deep into the pore linings to offer deep cleansing effects.
+When you use a face wash containing salicylic acid, it not only exfoliates the outermost layer of the skin but also goes deep into the pore linings to offer profound cleansing effects.
 In other words, a salicylic acid face wash works in the following two ways:

-- Breaks down the excess sebum and averts it from clogging the pores.
+- It breaks down the excess sebum and prevents it from clogging the pores.

-- Breaks down and dissolves the bonds (‘intercellular glue’) that make the dead cells cling together.
+- It breaks down and dissolves the bonds (‘intercellular glue’) that make the dead cells cling together.

 As a result, both the surface of the skin and the pores get squeaky clean.
 However, a salicylic acid face wash is effective mostly on pimples, blackheads, whiteheads, etc. It does not have many positive effects on cystic acne.